openfl/lime/README.md

     var bitmap = new Bitmap (Assets.getBitmapData ("image.png"));
     addChild (bitmap);

-This is far fewer steps than using OpenGL directly, so you should decide what level of API you prefer, even if you are not familiar (or do not prefer) the Flash API, as OpenFL also allows direct OpenGL calls using "OpenGLView" if you prefer.
+This is far fewer steps than using OpenGL directly, so you should decide what level of API you prefer.
+Even if you are not familiar with the Flash API, OpenFL should be easy-to-use.